Enzyme Linked Immunosorbent Assay (ELISA)

 Sandwich ELISAs tend to be the most readily recognized, and as the name suggests the antigen of interest will be sandwiched between two antibodies, these assay may either be direct or indirect.

-As the antigen is sandwiched between two antibodies the antigen of interest is required to be fairly large in size, usually larger than 20aa in length.
+As the antigen is sandwiched between two antibodies the antigen of interest is usually required to be at least 20aa in length.
 This ensures that the antibodies used are able to bind to different epitopes of the antigen and will not disrupt the binding of each of the antibodies used.
 The capture antibody is the antibody used to absorb the target antigen onto the wells of the assay.
 Once the sample has been added the detection antibody may then be introduced to the wells, binding to the target antigen if present in the wells.
 When carrying out a sandwich Elisa it is important that the antibodies used are matched pairs.
 Matched pairs refers to antibodies being specifically tested together to ensure that they bind to different epitopes of an antigen.
 This prevents the chance of the antibodies binding to the same site or recognising each other.
 The detection antibody within the sandwich Elisa may be enzyme conjugated or a secondary antibody may be added that is enzyme conjugated.
 Enzymes used within the detection process more often include HRP (horse radish peroxidase) or AP (alkaline phosphatase).
 The final step in the process is the addition of the substrate.
 The substrate added will react with the enzyme conjugated antibody to produce a reaction that often involves a colour change, the release of light or fluorescence.
 The signal strength can be detected using specific absorbency readers.
 A stop solution must be added during this procedure to halt the reaction over a specified period of time otherwise the signal will become saturated/ degrade.